drcjar/covid-19-cxh-slides/covid-19-cxh-slides.md

 #

-- Current management is oxygen therapy (titrated to achieve local target oxygen saturations), 10 days of dexamethasone 6mg od (RECOVERY trial) for those who are inpatients requiring oxygen, ppi cover, antibiotic cover if intercurrent bacterial infection is suspected, and prophylactic anticoagulation. ['Intermediate' anticoagulation may be considered for those who are severely unwell.](https://www.nice.org.uk/guidance/ng186) Critically unwell patients may benefit from [tocilizumab or sarilumab](https://www.thebottomline.org.uk/summaries/remap-cap-il-6/).
+- Current management is oxygen therapy (titrated to achieve local target oxygen saturations), 10 days of dexamethasone 6mg od (RECOVERY trial) for those who are inpatients requiring oxygen (ppi cover and glucose monitoring and control as necessary), antibiotic cover if intercurrent bacterial infection is suspected, and prophylactic anticoagulation. ['Intermediate' anticoagulation may be considered for those who are severely unwell.](https://www.nice.org.uk/guidance/ng186) Critically unwell patients may benefit from [tocilizumab or sarilumab](https://www.thebottomline.org.uk/summaries/remap-cap-il-6/).

 #